shhan1755/CS454-Final-Project/README.md

 - 20170168 Jiin Kim
 - 20170719 Han Seunghee

-# Repository description
+# Repository Description
 - KDAsFault : Our K-DAsFault model.
 - Team21_Final Report : Final report of our project.
 - Team21_Final Presentation : Slides of our final presentation.

-# How to run the code
+# How to Run the Code
 1. Go to AD_Simul folder
 ```bash
 cd KDAsFault